 Nonprofit organizations like yours are about making connections between people, offering others a hand up, drawing people inside the circle, in other words, building community.
 It is an important calling and one that perhaps deserves more respect than it consistently gets.

 In our nation’s early history, communities tended to be defined by geographical boundaries.
 Today, communities are defined less by geography and more by occupational, religious, and cultural similarities.
-The Internet has created on-line communities made up of folks who may never meet face-to-face but share some common interest.
+The Internet has created on-line communities made up of folks who may never meet face-to-face but share some common interests.
 And while the nature of communities has changed, one fact stands immutable: each of us has a finite amount of time for which several communities are competing.
 Participating in one community by necessity means restricting time in another.

 This fact has real risk management implications for organizations that rely upon volunteers to accomplish their missions.
 It is so easy to be waylaid on the path, to focus on achievement for its own sake and forget our real purpose.
 Don’t let that happen.
 Continue working to build a spiritual sense of community where you live and where you work.
-Don’t allow yourself to get so mired in the muck of the day-to-day tug of war that you forget the purpose of your organization.
+Don’t allow yourself to get so mired in the muck of the day-to-day tug-of-war that you forget the purpose of your organization.
 Service is never about how many pieces you mail, how fast your computers go or how much money you raise.
 Service is about building community and community is relationships between people.
 Those bonds, after all, are the real treasures of life.

 © 2003 Nonprofit Risk Management Center